SmogDr/edar_coursebook/docs/06-string_date.md

 </tbody>
 </table>

-To discover the class of a vector (including a column in a dataframe -- remember each column can be thought of as a vector), you can use `class()`:
+To discover the class of a vector (including a column in a dataframe---remember each column can be thought of as a vector), you can use `class()`: